Keyruu/nirius/README.md

   matching windows, the command cycles through them.
 - `focus-or-spawn [OPTIONS] [COMMAND]...`: Same behavior as `focus` except that it spawns `COMMAND` instead of exiting non-zero if no matching window exists.
+- `toggle-follow-mode`: Enables or disables *follow mode* for the currently focused window.
+When switching to another workspace, all windows in follow mode are moved to that workspace.
+(The main use-case for *follow mode* are floating video player windows, e.g., firefox Picture-in-Picture windows.)
 - `nop`: Does nothing except having the side-effect of clearing the list of already visited windows captured during a sequence of `focus` or `focus-or-spawn` commands.